darekf77/firedev/README.md

 => Shared <b>node_modules</b> for similar projects

-=> All pacakges in all projects without doing anything

 # Advantages of Firedev
 ## 1. No separation between backend and frontend code (use BE entity as FE dto!) .